-I was never as scared as when I needed to block a family member from my life.
+I was never as scared as when I needed to block a family member from my life because of being verbally and emotionally trampled and abused.
 But I needed to do it to be able to finally respect myself and take care of my emotional self:

 “You gain strength, courage, and confidence

 you really stop to look fear in the face.

 You must do the thing

 – Eleanor Roosevelt

 I’ve worked so hard to shed the stuff with which other people tried to envelop me; to learn to just be me, moment by moment – fluid and ever-changing, acceptable in all my inconsistencies:

 “We insist on being Someone, with a capital S. We get security from defining ourselves as worthless or worthy, superior or inferior.
 We waste precious time exaggerating or romanticizing or belittling ourselves with a complacent surety that yes, that’s who we are.
 We mistake the openness of our being—the inherent wonder and surprise of each moment—for a solid, irrefutable self.
 Because of this misunderstanding, we suffer.”

 – Pema Chödrön, The Places That Scare You: A Guide to Fearlessness in Difficult Times